romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 export const Model = createModel({ columnTypes })
 ```

-This step is needed for case of customization of column types.
+This step is needed for the case of customization of column types.

 See [column types document](/guide/columns-overview.html#override-column-types) for details.